gtoonstra/etl-with-airflow/docs/datavault2.rst

 4. Compute and apply system values:
    * Load date
    * Record source
-   * A sequence number, which requires you to think about ordering.
+   * A sequence number, which defines the record ordering in the current batch.
    * Hash for all business keys in a record.
 This is the record of the current table, but also business keys for all foreign keys into that table.
 The reason why this is important is because all surrogate sequences and primary keys that the source system may have should not have any significance in the data warehouse, unless they are also business keys for that table.
 This is the reason why I force the staging area to apply the hashes prior to loading it in the raw data vault.
    * (optionally) a hash diff compiled from all or certain attributes in the source data that is used to perform change comparisons to identify duplicates, so we don't load records twice.
 5. Remove true duplicates